Laura Zinski, Chief Executive Officer

 Rick Dunn, Senior Construction Manager

-Rick has been a part of our Housing & Real Estate Development Team since March 1994.
+Rick has been a part of our Real Estate Development program since March 1994.

 As a manager of the construction crews who work on MVI development projects, he carries our team through the process of evaluating housing and other structures for renovation, estimating costs, and writing specifications needed for construction.